LHNCBC/lforms/form_definition.md

     * useAnimation - a boolean that controls whether to use animation on the form.
       The default is true.
     * <a name="defaultAnswer"></a>defaultAnswer - The default answer for a
       question.
-For an answer list, it can be an answer label or code.
+For an answer list, it can be an answer label or code, using the syntax:  {"code": "B12"}, or {"label: "A"}.
 For a date field, it can be a date shortcut (like "t" for today).
 For other field types, it can be a text string or a number.
     * displayControl - an object that controls the display of the selected template.